fosspointer/linc/readme.md

 git clone --recursive https://github.com/fosspointer/linc
 ```

+You can then use the `install.sh` script to install Linc to your system.

 ### Linux and Unix-based systems

 In order to ease the compilation process, the shell scripts *environment.sh* and *build.sh* have been provided.
 The first script, *environment.sh*, appends the build directory to the `$PATH` variable, so that a 'production ready' environment can be tested.
 The second script, *build.sh*, proceeds with the actual compilation process.